Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • coma;

-• convulsions - rarely, except in cases of excessively rapid rehydration;
+• convulsions are rare, except in cases of excessively rapid rehydration;

 • loss of skin turgor and dry mucous membranes.
 These symptoms appear relatively often, but cannot be commensurate with the degree of dehydration.

-Physical signs that indicate an underlying disorder are often obvious.
+Physical signs indicating underlying disorders are often obvious.
 Examples of such physical signs include:

 • cleft palate;